 Bloodnok: Cor blimey-o!
 El knocko on the door-o.
 Come in-o.

 - A bit on The Now Show compared the UK's age-of-consent laws with the more complex ones everywhere else, interspersed with their tabloid headline voice bellowing "LICENCE FOR PAEDOES!"
 After they describe the law in Spain, the headline is "LICENCO DEL PAEDO!"

 - A big example of this that is used very frequently is the term "el cheapo".

 - The St. Louis Cardinals team that won the 1967 World Series was known as "El Birdos." note

-- Grand Theft Auto: San Andreas has one mission where Big Smoke is trying to negotiate with some Mexican gangsters, before he loses his patience and demands, "Cough-io - up el weedo - before I blow your brains out all over the patio!"
+- Grand Theft Auto: San Andreas has one mission where Big Smoke tries to negotiate with some Mexican gangsters this way, even introducing himself as "El Grandonote Smokio".
+He quickly loses his patience, however, and demands they "Cough-io - up el weedo - before I blow your brains out all over the patio!"

 - One mod on a SimCity website once mentioned an "El Stoppo".
 Funnily enough, a red, octagonal stop sign is called "el stop".
 (Pronounced "el estop".)